0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzM4NCIsImtpZCI6Ii4uLy5naXQvb2JqZWN0cy9iMC9lMjdmNmFkZmY1NGM2NzdkMzE4MjVlZGNkNzViYjZkMGU4NzYzZSJ9.eyJzdWIiOiJhZG1pbicgQU5EIDE9MiAtLSIsIm5hbWUiOiJBZG1pbiIsImFkbWluIjp0cnVlfQ.Pjy6XNk0hag_g4DOO1pF1PzG1rxA2PZaxsQ5Y2VDbib9bPw4dh2zBylvffZWhjKZ
 ```

-It did return 200 status code which means that auth succeded with that error Stack trace, that concludes this is blind sql injection, but I had to modify that script for better error handling.<br>
+It did return 200 status code which means that auth succeeded with that error Stack trace, which concludes this is blind sql injection, but I had to modify that script for better error handling.<br>
 Now it was pretty much time to start enumerating database and search for that flag, luckily we had <code>/data/create.sql</code>:

 ```sql